Who are we?

 Who provides the vocational training and OSHA 30 training?

-We have professional state-licensed trainers who work with us on a contract basis.
+We have professional state-licensed instructors who work with us on a contract basis.
 We also work with The Builders Association for OSHA training.
-In our four-week program training, our employers or Unions also come in and train the candidates.
+In three-week program training, our employers or Unions also come in as external instructors.

 What type of certification training skills are provided?